 Provide safe practice in simulated high-risk tasks

-You can provide virtual:
+You can provide:

-- expensive equipment, for manipulation practice
+- simulations of expensive equipment, for manipulation practice

-- world community planning exercises
+- virtual-world community planning exercises

-See the simulations page for more information.
+See the Simulations page for more information.

 Provide guidance and feedback to students